Coupling Theory, Optimal Transport, and Strassen's Theorem for Eventual Domination: Proof of Positive Part of Theorem

-This section contains the proof of Theorem~\ref{thm:main}, as well as some intermediate results of independent interest.
+This section contains the proof our main result, as well as some intermediate results of independent interest.
 Throughout, we let $R\subseteq S\times S$ denote a reflexive, transitive, $F_{\sigma}$ relation, and we fix arbitrary Borel probability measures $\mu,\nu$ on $S$.
-The remaining subsections divide the proof into a few different steps: eliminating one of the two dual variables (Subsection~\ref{subsec:dual-elim}), proving the existence of a dual maximizer (Subsection~\ref{subsec:maximizer}), converting this dual maximizer into a maximizing indicator function (Subsection~\ref{subsec:indicator}), and constructing a counterexample to prove the possibility of non-existence of primal minimizers (Subsection~\ref{sec:counter-ex}).
+The remaining subsections divide the proof into a few different steps: eliminating one of the two dual variables (Subsection~\ref{subsec:dual-elim}), proving the existence of a dual maximizer (Subsection~\ref{subsec:maximizer}), and converting this dual maximizer into a maximizing indicator function (Subsection~\ref{subsec:indicator}).